MasterChef (Uruguayan TV series)

-MasterChef Uruguay is an Uruguayan competitive cooking game show based on the original British series of the same name, open to amateur and home chefs.
-Broadcast by Channel 10, debuted on April 3, 2017, it is presented by Diego González.
-Sergio Puglia, Laurent Lainé and Lucía Soria served as judges for the first three seasons, while in the fourth one, Ximena Torres replaced Soria.
+MasterChef Uruguay is a Uruguayan competitive cooking game show that is broadcast on Channel 10.
+Based on the British series of the same name, it features amateur and home chefs.
+As of the show's seventh season, the line-up of judges consists of Sergio Puglia, Laurent Lainé Ximena Torres.

 Format

 The winner plays for a prize that includes chef training from Crandon Institute, a trip to Girona to go to learn for 3 days at El Celler de Can Roca, and UYU$200,000 in cash.

 The competition takes place in the MasterChef soundstage located in La Aguada, Montevideo which includes a supermarket, a restaurant, and a large kitchen area with several cooking stations which is overlooked by a balcony.